MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Related Work

 \paragraph{Few-Shot Relation Learning.} Existing approaches to FSRL can be categorized into \textit{metric-learning methods} and \textit{meta-learning methods}.
 Metric-learning methods learn a similarity metric between the support and query sets for adaptation.
 Approaches in this category include GMatching~\citep{Gmatching}, designed for one-shot relation learning; FSKGC~\citep{FSRL}, which extends to few-shot settings using a recurrent autoencoder to aggregate support instances; FAAN~\citep{FAAN}, which employs a dynamic attention mechanism for improved one-hop neighbor aggregation; CSR~\citep{CSR22neurips}, which utilizes subgraph matching for adaptation; and NP-FKGC~\citep{NP-FKGC}, which leverages neural processes to address distribution shifts in unseen relations.

 Most mainstream FSRL methods are based on meta-learning~\citep{MAML}, which learns an initial meta-prior from existing tasks for rapid adaptation to new few-shot relations.
 MetaR~\citep{MetaR} learns relation-specific meta-information by simply averaging support triplet representations.
 MetaP~\citep{MetaP} utilizes meta-pattern learning under one-shot settings.
-GANA~\citep{GANA} integrates meta-learning with TransH~\citep{TransH} and devises a gated and attentive neighbor aggregator to address sparse neighbors.
+GANA~\citep{GANA} integrates meta-learning with TransH~\citep{TransH} and devises a gated, attentive neighbor aggregator to handle sparse neighborhood information.
 HiRe~\citep{HiRe} exploits multi-granularity relational information to learn more generalizable meta-knowledge.
-RelAdapter~\citep{RelAdapter} adopts a feedforward network with a residual layer to adapt relation-meta to target relation.
+RelAdapter~\citep{RelAdapter} adopts a shallow feedforward network with a residual connection to adapt relation meta-knowledge within each target task.
 Despite their progress, these methods face two key limitations: (1) they often neglect common relational patterns when learning meta-knowledge during meta-training, and (2) they fail to effectively incorporate local, task-specific contexts essential for rapid adaptation.
 Our work addresses these critical gaps by proposing a principled meta-learning framework that disentangles globally shared knowledge from task-specific adaptation, enabling both effective generalization and fast adaptation in FSRL.
 For a more extensive review of related work, including KG embedding learning and general few-shot learning techniques, please refer to Appendix~\ref{app:related-works}.